 There are different methods of doing this depending on the type of Mac you are using.
 Take a look at the recommendations from Apple Support to see how to do this with your system.
 If you have a Mac with Apple Silicone this is done automatically every time you reboot your system.

 Macs with Apple Silicone also reset this on normal reboots.
 Other Macs can be reset with the steps below.

 Step 1: Shut down your Mac.

 Step 2: Turn it back on and immediately press and hold down the Option + Command + P + R keys all at the same time until you hear the startup sound.

 If all else fails you might want to try a clean new install of macOS Monterey.
 Make a backup of all your important data.
 You can then reset your system to its original factory settings.

 When you reinstall your macOS, you will have to install Big Sur first.
 Once you have that installed you can then follow the same process you did before installing Monterey.

-I hope the tips above have helped you with your slowdown problems after the macOS Monterey update and this hasn’t discouraged you from trying future beta releases.
+I hope the tips above have helped you with your performance issues after the macOS Monterey update and this hasn’t discouraged you from trying future beta releases.
 Let me know how your experience with Monterey is going.
 I would love to hear from you!